flopp999/Scriptable-OnePower/README.md

-# ⚡️ Scriptable EiB Widget
+# ⚡️ Growatt Widget

-A simple Scriptable widget that displays data from **Energy In Balance** directly on your iPhone or iPad.
+A simple Scriptable widget that displays data from **Growatt** directly on your iPhone or iPad.
-Data is fetched directly from https://energyinbalance.se/
+Data is fetched directly from https://growatt.com/
 New versions of the script will be updated automatically.

 ---